 The procedures to follow in ODYSSEA regarding this issue of the data management will preferentially follow the examples from CMEMS, EMODNet or SeaDataNet.
-In practice two major data types will be addressed: the gridded data produced by ODYSSEA models and the time-series data reported by the ODYSSEA static systems.
-Similarly, for the spatio-temporal data produced via sensors integrated into the ODYSSEA gliders, the SeaDataNet netCDF data standards for profiling along trajectories will be adopted.
+In practice two major data types will be addressed: the gridded data and the time series data.